GATB/bcalm/README.md

 Note: the first compilation should take some time since the GATB-CORE library is generated.

+# Larger k values

+BCALM 2 supports arbitrary large $k$-mer lengths.
+You need to recompile it from sources.
+To support $k$-mer lengths up to, say, 320, type this in the build folder:

+    rm -Rf CMake* && cmake -DKSIZE_LIST="32 64 96 128 160 192 224 256 320" .. && make -j 8

+The list of kmers should only contain multiples of 32.
+Intermediate values create optimized code for smaller $k$'s.
+You could specify just `KSIZE_LIST="320"` but then using smaller k values would be as slow as large ones.

 Acknowledgements
 ========
 If using BCALM 2, please cite: